Can the Subaltern Speak?

 In “Can the Subaltern Speak?”
 Spivak discusses how imperialism has changed over time.
 In the 19th century, imperialism was mainly about powerful countries taking over other territories.

-It is more about economic control, primarily through dividing labor across different countries.
+It is more about economic control, primarily through dividing labour across different countries.
 She points out that the set up of transportation, laws, and education systems is mainly to help grow industrial capital.

 This modern form of imperialism allows powerful countries to control weaker ones economically without needing to take over their land.
 This shift shows how imperialism has evolved and continues to affect marginalized groups in new ways.